Wii-app/Assessment4/SoftwareDesignProjectProposal.md

 ### Time and Action Plan
 This gantt chart shows how I modeled my time to work on the Assessment and at the rest of year, I would be working on my game.
+These things include more animated obstacles, puzzles and checkpoints if possible.
 ![](GanttChart.png)